rcasto/CheWeed/README.md

 With these dependencies now installed, navigate to the CheWeed directory with the command prompt.

-First run the command <code>make install</code> to install CheWeed's dependencies
+First run the command <code>make install</code> to install CheWeed's dependencies.
+If you are on Windows make sure you are running this command in a Unix-like environment such as <a href="https://cygwin.com/install.html">Cygwin</a>

 Then to run CheWeed execute the command <code>make start</code>